FAQs for Providers and Content Owners

 We are often asked how much network data does the CUBE typically utilize in a typical ‘store and forward’ context versus the network resources that are consumed in a typical streaming application.
 In the example below the CUBEs Store and Forward technology is many magnitudes more efficient on bandwidth.
-In most situations the amount of network resources consumed is often a concern for many companies and their IT resources, especially when network used for the purposes of MOH and In Store messaging are competing for network resources used to support core business requirements.
+In most situations, the amount of network resources consumed is often a concern for many companies and their IT resources, especially when network used for MOH and In-Store messaging are competing for network resources used to support core business requirements.

 There are a couple of other important considerations for Streaming:

 a) special failover measures normally need to be put in place to support streaming (e.g., USB backup) because when the internet connection is down no streams can be delivered.
 Please reference the the FAQ on this page entitled “What if there is no Network?” – as this explains that with the CUBEs normal Store and Forward technology if the network is down things continue to play, without interruption.